Fake Antivirus Renewal Scams: How to Spot Them and Stay Safe

 With remote access, the scammer can see everything on your computer—your files, your browser, your email, and most dangerously, your bank accounts if you log in.

-They may even manipulate what you see on screen—editing the HTML of your bank's website to show a fake balance increase.
+Once connected to your computer, the scammer may ask you to log into your bank account “to verify the refund went through.”
+While you’re watching, they claim to process your refund—but then pretend something went wrong.
+They may even manipulate what you see on screen—editing the HTML of your bank’s website to show a fake balance increase.
 In reality, no money was deposited.
-But under pressure and wanting to help, some victims have transferred their own savings to "return" money that was never actually sent.
+But under pressure and wanting to help, some victims have transferred their own savings to “return” money that was never actually sent.

 Scammers specifically request payment methods that are difficult or impossible to reverse: